devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - As **Name** enter **workshop**
 - Check **Add pipeline**

-{{% notice tip %}}
-If you don't have the checkbox **Add pipeline** and get the message `There are no pipeline templates available for Java and Deployment combination` it's because the OpenShift Pipelines Operator has not finished deploying all resources.
-Have a quick coffee and then re-create the deployment.
-{{% /notice %}}

 - Click **Create**
 - In the main menu left, click on **Pipelines** and observe how the Tekton Pipeline is created and run.